codefellows/portland-201d3/ProjectWeekGuide.md

 - Use concise, meaningful git commit messages.
 - Keep sandbox code organized and under version control.

-### General Workflow Advice
-- Communicate often with your team members.
-- Develop only on branches; master should contain only working versions of your app.
-- Deploy at least once per day, and verify the deployed site.
-- Test frequently.

-### Documentation
-- Your website and repo should refer to each other.
-In your repo's main README.md, add the URL of your live site.
-In your app, such as an "About this app" page or a footer link, add the URL of your repo.
-- As your develop your app, its features will begin to stabilize.
-Create a "User's Guide" in parallel with your code.
-The "User's Guide" is for users to learn about your app and how to use it.
-Start with a copy of your user stories, then expand the document as you develop your code.
-Include the guide's content in your web app (perhaps in an "About" page).

 ### Coding Usage and Style Requirements
 #### General Coding Requirements
 - Works as expected with no bugs